Tkies-kaf (1924 film): Production

 The inclusion of the tomb of the Vilna Gaon angered Polish rabbis, some of whom attempted to ban the film.

 The exterior scenes of the film were shot in Vilna and Warsaw, while the interior scenes were shot in Forbert's studio.
 This studio was small enough to make filming cumbersome, and amplified the effect of the bright film lighting, leading one minor actor to complain that he almost went blind during the production.
 Turkow recruited beggars in Wilna as extras for the wedding scenes.
 Scenes set in Wilna often include cultural landmarks, such as the Jewish quarter and the old Jewish cemetery.
 The inclusion of the tomb of the Vilna Gaon incensed rabbis, who condemned the producers as desecrating the site.
-Some rabbis worked with the Polish government in an unsuccessful attempt to destroy the film.
+Some rabbis worked with the Polish government in an unsuccessful attempt to ban the film.

 Bojm wrote the film's intertitles; these were written in Polish for the initial domestic release, but were rewritten in Yiddish for its release in the rest of Europe and the United States.
 In 1933, an American team made an adaptation of the film titled Dem Rebns Koyekh ('The Rabbi's Power', also titled A Vilna Legend), adding Yiddish audio narration by Joseph Buloff and several new scenes.
 Spanning twelve reels, Tkies-kaf was among the longest films produced in Poland in several years.
 Only fragments of it survive today, making it a partially lost film.